 High school education follows to middle school and it has a duration of five years.
 Generally, students can choose among three different types of upper secondary schools: lyceums, technical schools, and vocational schools.
 Among the different types of Italian upper secondary schools, lyceums are those most of all preparing students for the tertiary education the most.
 Moreover, technical high schools offer both a technical and a theoretical preparation, while vocational schools mostly focus on practical training.
 Nevertheless, all these types of secondary schools allow students to apply to university.

 About 40 percent of students who graduate from high school enroll at university.
 In the 2018/2019 academic year, the Central regions of Italy registered the highest enrollment rate, where 46 percent of all high school graduates decided to attend university.
 In the same year, there were over one million bachelor students in Italy, accounting for approximately 60 percent of all university students in the country.
 The most popular field of study in Italy is economics, followed by engineering.
-The largest Italian universities are La Sapienza University of Rome, in the Capital, the University of Bologna, which also ranks as the best Italian university, and the University of Naples Federico II, the oldest public university in the world.
+The largest Italian universities are La Sapienza University of Rome, in the Capital, the University of Bologna, which also ranks as the best Italian university, and the University of Turin.

 This text provides general information.
 Statista assumes no